 - Currently, I am pointing to the SSH documentation in all sections.
 Do we want to point to any other pages for VM and Repositories sections?

-#16 Updated by Peter Amstutz almost 6 years ago
+#16 Updated by Peter Amstutz about 6 years ago

 - This is good, I like the two-column layout